ethen8181/Business-Analytics/README.md

 ### Repository Description:

-Personal work on Business Analytics / Data Science related projects.
+Personal work on Business Analytics / Data Science related side projects.
 Each folder’s work is independent of one another.

 The other repository [machine-learning](https://github.com/ethen8181/machine-learning) focuses more on one particular machine learning / data mining methods.